 - FDA registered cups – just because it says “Medical Grade Silicone” on the cover doesn’t mean it is.
 Exactly why you should look for the FDA mark instead.

 - Colors and cup markings – although the color of the cup doesn’t actually affect its functioning, putting on a cup of your favorite color can sure make it the slightest bit exciting.
-Also, since you’re going to have to clean the cup, better yet choose one that doesn’t stain.

 - Bladder sensitivity and air holes – if you’re using a menstrual cup and you find it hard to urinate properly or completely, you might have a sensitive bladder.
 In that case, you might want to go for a softer cup.
 Although cups with small or no air holes are firmer and move around less, they might make you feel a bit uneasy if you have a sensitive bladder.
-Hence pick them wisely.

 So you’ve got the guidelines for choosing a menstrual cup.
 But what about which menstrual cup to choose?